LO Comp Punctured In Q1 – NMP Skip to main content

 “They say ‘many hands make light work,’ and in the first quarter of this year we definitely saw lenders sharing the workload,” said LBA Ware Founder and CEO Lori Brewer.
 “Lenders employed 32% more originators and 58% more processors than this time last year and paid incentive compensation to an average of three to four individuals per loan.
 So far, volume remains brisk across purchase and refi, but as refi volume wanes it could prove difficult to sustain this level of staffing.
 This is a trend we will be monitoring closely in the coming months.”

-This article was originally published in the Mortgage Banker Magazine June 2021 issue.
+This article originally appeared in Mortgage Banker Magazine, on the week of June 1, 2021.

 About the author